cmur11/rails-url-helpers-readme/README.md

 * Offers - `offers_path`
 * Coupons - `coupons_path`

-This is an example of the Rails design goal: "convention over configuration."
-Rails' convention is that resources are accessible through their pluralized name with `_path` tacked on.
+This is an example of the Rails design goal: "convention over configuration."r Rails' convention is that resources are accessible through their pluralized name with `_path` tacked on.
 Since **all** Rails developers honor these conventions, Rails developers rapidly come to feel at home in other Rails